Burgestrand/ruhue/README.md

 ]
 ```

-Same request as above example, but after the link button has been pressed.
-I am
-currently unaware if there is a certain time this pairing needs to be done after
-clicking the link button.

-The username is used for subsequent API calls.

 ### GET /api/`username`

-Retrieves a bunch of information about:

-- config (same as `GET /api/username/config`)
-- lights
-- groups (not sure what this is about)
-- schedules (commands to be executed at a time)

-#### Parameters

-- username: the username you used for registering your application in `POST /api`.
+Username is the username you used for registering your application in `POST /api` call.

-#### Response
+This API call will return a hash, containing information about hub configuration (same
+as `GET /api/username/config`), the lights, groups (unsure of what it is about), and
+schedules (commands to be executed at a given timestamp).

 ```json
 {